Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Mode of interaction}

-Particularly in complex missions such as surveillance and rescue operations, robots can robustly and dynamically adjust their mission parameters by regularly communicating with the diver.
+Since truly autonomous underwater navigation is still an open challenge, explicit interaction with the accompanying diver is crucial for diver-following robots.
+Particularly in complex missions such as surveillance and rescue operations, robots can dynamically adjust their mission parameters by regularly communicating with the diver.
 In addition, some underwater exploration and data collection processes require close human supervision.
 In these scenarios, the divers typically instruct the robot to perform certain tasks (\textit{e.g.}, record snapshots, take samples, etc.) in different situations~\citep{islam2018understanding}.
 Although such communication paradigms are fairly straightforward in terrestrial settings, these are rather complex undertakings for underwater robots.

 A number of communication frameworks have been proposed for underwater human-robot interaction.
-These are mostly visual interaction paradigms because (proper) radio communication and WiFi are unavailable underwater.
 In RoboChat~\citep{dudek2007visual}, the divers use a set of AR-Tag markers to display a predefined sequence of symbolic patterns to the robot; these patterns are then mapped to a set of grammar rules defined for the language.
 A major limitation of such marker-based frameworks is that the markers need to be carried along and used in the correct order to produce instruction commands for the robot.
 Although the number of required markers can be reduced by incorporating additional shapes or motion signs with the marker~\citep{xu2008natural,sattar2007fourier}, this framework still involves a significant cognitive load on the diver.
 A simpler alternative is to use hand gestures to communicate with the robot~\citep{chiarella2018novel,islam2017dynamic}.
 It comes more naturally to divers because they already communicate with each other using hand gestures.
 On the other hand, robots can communicate emergency messages (\textit{e. g.}, low battery) and periodic updates to the diver using an on-board screen, flashing lights, etc.

 The social and behavioral aspects of underwater missions are limited~\citep{wu2015towards}.
-However, implicit diver-robot interactions are vital for ensuring robot-safety and the overall success of the operation.
-The associated cognitive load on the divers is another important consideration for designing a communication framework~\citep{islam2017dynamic,chiarella2015gesture}.
+However, implicit diver-robot interactions are vital for ensuring robot's safety and the overall success of the operation.
+The associated cognitive load on the divers is another important consideration for designing an interaction framework~\citep{islam2017dynamic,chiarella2015gesture}.